BinaryHB0916/Generating-Signature-TypeScript/README.md

 # Next.ID-demo

-At here we show you the comprehensive steps:
+At here we show you the comprehensive steps of:

 How to generate a signature eachtime you need go with Persona in Next.ID using TypeScript.
 Have Fun!